-Driving with the parking brake on can cause your rear brakes to overheat.
+Notice: Driving with the parking brake on can cause your rear brakes to overheat.
 You may have to replace them, and you could also damage other parts of your vehicle.

-If you are towing a trailer and are parking on any hill, see "Towing a Trailer" in the Index.
+If you are towing a trailer and are parking on any hill, see Towing a Trailer on page 4-36.
 That section shows what to do first to keep the trailer from moving.

-Shifting Into PARK (P)
+Shifting Into Park (P)